 TGbe editor: Please update the 12th paragraph in this subclause as follows:

-Due to the nature of multi-link operation, it is possible that a Data frame sent by a STA is relayed on a different link when it traverses the AP MLD.
+Due to the nature of multi-link operation, it is possible that a Data frame sent by a STA3 which is directed towards the non-AP MLD (MLD_S), is relayed on a different link when it traverses the AP MLD (MLD_A).
 As a result, it is possible that the TDLS Discovery Request frame (which is a Data frame) sent by STA3 is received on link 2.
 Figure 35-38 (Example of TDLS discovery initiated by a STA to a non-AP MLD) illustrates this case.
 The capabilities of each device are the same as described in Figure 35-36 (Example A of TDLS discovery initiated by a non-AP MLD) and Figure 35-37 (Example B of TDLS discovery initiated by a non-AP MLD).

 TGbe editor: After the above update is made, please move the following from this subclause to AF.10 (Examples of frame exchanges for TDLS discovery and setup involving a non-AP MLD):